• Skip to primary navigation

 Ingredients on a counter top.

-• Butter - Adds flavor and moisture to the recipe.
-Unsalted butter can be substituted with salted butter if desired (cut the listed salt in half).
-We're using butter in every part of the recipe - the dough, the filling, and the frosting.
+• Butter - Unsalted butter can be substituted with salted butter if desired (cut the listed salt in half).

 • Yeast - You'll need one packet of instant yeast for this recipe.
 Check the expiration date on your yeast to ensure it's not out of date.
 Old yeast can prevent your cinnamon rolls from rising as they should.

-• Honey - Adds a hint of honey flavor and sweetness to the frosting.
-Honey could be substituted with maple syrup or additional confectioner's sugar for a traditional frosting.
+• Honey - Could be substituted with maple syrup or additional confectioner's sugar for a traditional cream cheese frosting.

 Mixing homemade cinnamon rolls.